 The institute also conducts various other courses, namely i) Certificate programmes (including NNRMS-ISRO sponsored programme for University faculty), ii) Awareness programmes, and iii) Special on-demand/tailor-made courses.
 The Institute has so far trained 10,591 professionals including 1003 from abroad representing 95 countries from the Asia, Africa and South America.

 Under the Outreach Programmes, the Institute conducts several courses for working professionals, researchers and students through state-of-the-art studio and e-learning concept.
-Currently, 469 institutions and organizations spread across India are networked with IIRS.
-More than 50,000 participant have benefitted so far from IIRS Outreach Programmes.
+Currently, around 1000 institutions and organizations spread across India are networked with IIRS.
+More than 1,00,000 participants have benefitted so far from IIRS Outreach Programmes.

 The Institute also provides opportunities to external students to pursue their research under the guidance of IIRS faculty.
 IIRS is a recognized centre for carrying out research leading to PhD by Forest Research Institute (Deemed University), University of Pune, Doon University, Kumaon University, Uttarakhand Technical University and IIT, Roorkee.
 About 50 researchers who have worked under IIRS faculty have received PhD degrees till date from different universities.
 External Post-graduate/ Graduate students are also given opportunity to conduct their project work under the guidance of IIRS faculty.